-In recent weeks, I have blogged a little about my personal purpose story and how we can know the purpose for which we were made.
+In recent weeks, I have written about my personal purpose story and how we can know the purpose for which we were made.
 This week, I am addressing the third part of the series, Living our Purpose.

 We all have heard stories about people not capitalizing on their God-given abilities or talents.
-We read about how people have given up on their dreams and goals for all sorts of reasons.
-Have you ever witnessed a friend, family member or colleague spinning their wheels in the mud of life while wondering why they cannot escape“the cycle”?
+We read about how people have given up on their dreams and goals multiple reasons.
+Have you ever witnessed a friend, family member or colleague spinning their wheels in the mud of life while wondering why they cannot escape “the cycle”?

-Why weren’t all the hopes, dreams, goals, desires, ambitions and noble pursuits lived out?
+Why weren’t all the hopes, dreams, goals, desires, ambitions and noble pursuits of people lived out?

-Where in their live’s did these people face the obstacles that seemingly keep them locked in the status quo?
+Where in their live’s did people face obstacles that keep them locked in the status quo?

 Has this happened to you?